fivequarters/fusebit.io/src/_blog/_posts/github-api-nodejs.md

 ## What More You Can Explore

 It was fun working with GitHub APIs and building our own APIs with Node.js on top of it!
-If you wish to look at the entire code for this tutorial, you can check that out [here](https://github.com/FuzzySid/Github-API-NodeJS).
+If you wish to look at the entire code for this tutorial, you can check that out [on GitHub](https://github.com/FuzzySid/Github-API-NodeJS).
 How about you now take a real-life problem and create an automated GitHub workflow via its APIs?
 You can also explore some [other cool APIs that GitHub offers](https://api.github.com/), as well as read [the official docs](https://docs.github.com/en/rest) to understand these APIs and their usage in depth.

 Further, you can build some cool integrations using these APIs for your side or work projects.
-By the way, if you're bullish on integrations, check out [Fusebit](https://fusebit.io/).
+By the way, if you're bullish on integrations, check out [Fusebit](https://fusebit.io).
 It offers some neat [integrations](https://fusebit.io/integrations/) with your favorite tools like GitHub, Slack, Asana, Discord, and much more!

 _This post was written by Siddhant Varma.
 [Siddhant](https://www.linkedin.com/in/siddhantvarma99/) is a full stack JavaScript developer with expertise in frontend engineering.
 He’s worked with scaling multiple startups in India and has experience building products in the Ed-Tech and healthcare industries.
 Siddhant has a passion for teaching and a knack for writing.
 He's also taught programming to many graduates, helping them become better future developers._